yuekaizhang/dynamo/docs/guides/dynamo_run.md

 dynamo-run in=dyn://llama3B_pool out=vllm ~/llms/Llama-3.2-3B-Instruct
 ```

 This will use etcd to auto-discover the model and NATS to talk to it.
+You can
-You can run multiple workers on the same endpoint and it will pick one at random each time.
+run multiple workers on the same endpoint and it will pick one based on the
+`--router-mode` (round-robin by default if left unspecified).

 The `llama3B_pool` name is purely symbolic, pick anything as long as it matches the other node.